 Outlook.com is a worthy contender in the webmail arena.
 It has come a long way since Google overshadowed it with Gmail’s release.
 While Outlook.com and Hotmail email accounts may feel the most at home on Microsoft’s Windows Phone or Windows 8 ecosystems, they work great on Android, too.

 Microsoft offers an official Android app for its email service.
-You can download it for free from Google Play.
+You can.
 While the app’s name is currently “Hotmail,” it also works fine with Outlook.com accounts.

 After downloading the app, launch it and you’ll be prompted to enter your email address and password.
 You can use an @outlook.com or @live.com email address instead of a Hotmail address.